ParmbeerJohal/CSC230-Introduction-to-Computer-Architecture/README.md

-# CSC230-Introduction-to-Computer-Architecture
+# Computer-Architecture and Low-Level System Programming

-For this course, the Arduino AtMega2560 microcontroller was tested on by various assignments
+The Arduino AtMega2560 microcontroller was tested on by the program files above.